laserpants/trombone/README.md

 ##### Comments

 Comments start with a single octothorpe (#) character and may appear at the end of a route definition,

     GET photo       >>  select * from photo   # Retreive all photos.

-or span across an entire line.
+or span across an entire line, as in,

     # Return a specific photo.
     GET photo/:id   ->  select * from photo where id = {{:id}}